AI CRO

 Can heatmap tools replace A/B testing?

 No. Heatmaps tell you what visitors do; A/B tests tell you what causes a lift.
-Use heatmaps to generate hypotheses, then test the hypothesis with statistical rigour (we use the 99 Rule, 99% statistical significance before declaring a winner).
+Use heatmaps to generate hypotheses, then test the hypothesis with statistical rigour.
+At GoGoChimp we test at 99% statistical significance (not the 95% most agencies use) because at lower thresholds you ship 1-in-20 false-positive winners that don't replicate in production.

 Do heatmap tools slow down your site?